alexzzzs/SharpParser.Core/README.md

 - **Trie-based sequence matching** for efficient multi-character detection
 - **Compiled regex patterns** for fast pattern matching
+- **Parallel parsing** for improved performance on multi-core systems
 - **Immutable data structures** for thread safety and functional style
 - **Functional programming patterns** with no mutable state for better performance
 - **Minimal allocations** through pure functions and immutability